Who is Eligible for Coverage?

 When coverage becomes effective

-As a new hire, if you enroll within 30 days of your hire date, medical, dental, and vision coverage starts your hire date.
-If you enroll in a voluntary life insurance amount within the guaranteed issue this will also be effective immediately.
-All other coverage will become effective upon approval with the insurance carrier's underwriting guidelines.
+As a new hire, you must enroll within 30 days of your hire date, and coverage and premiums are retroactive to your your hire date.
+Voluntary life insurance amounts within the guaranteed issue will also be effective immediately.
+All other life coverage will become effective upon approval with the insurance carrier's underwriting guidelines.

 Coverage for dependents will begin on the same day your coverage begins.
 However, if you are not actively working or a dependent is confined for medical care or treatment on that date, coverage for you will be delayed until you return to work and coverage for your dependents will be delayed until they are discharged.